-The facility will enhance food availability, particularly poultry products.
-Chicken is a highly desirable food item across all income groups in South Africa.
-Internationally, poultry production has significantly increased over the past few years due to rising consumer demand for poultry products, and this demand is expected to continue growing.
-Overcrowding at existing facilities and the lack of additional ones have led to increased biological risks.
-To address these issues and ensure the long-term sustainability and viability of the industry, suppliers are establishing new facilities.
+The facility will provide increased food availability; in particular poultry products.
+Chicken products are highly desirable as a food item across all income groups in South Africa.
+Internationally poultry production has increased significantly over the past few years in line with increased consumer demands for poultry products and expectations are that consumer demand will continue to increase.
+Due to overcrowding of present facilities, lack of additional facilities and therefore the potential for increased biological risk, suppliers have embarked on a process of establishing new facilities in order to overcome these problems and ensure the long term sustainability and viability of the industry.
+The socio-economic value of the project will indirectly have a positive impact on the immediate area as well as cater for the increasing demand for poultry products in the Gauteng and nationally.
+At least 25 temporary employment opportunities will be created during the development and construction phase.
+At least 12 people will be permanently employed during the operational phase of the activity.
+Contractors are employed during the construction phase and additional employment opportunities are therefore created.

-The socio-economic value of the project will positively impact the immediate area and cater to the growing demand for poultry products in Gauteng and nationally.
-The project will create at least 25 temporary employment opportunities during the development and construction phase.
-Additionally, at least 12 people will be permanently employed during the operational phase.
-The construction phase will also employ contractors, creating further employment opportunities.
+6. THE PERIOD FOR WHICH THE ENVIRONMENTAL AUTHORISATION IS REQUIRED

-6. THE PERIOD FOR WHICH THE ENVIRONMENTAL AUTHORISATION IS REQUIRED (CONSIDER WHEN THE ACITIVTY IS EXPECTED TO BE CONCLUDED)
+(CONSIDER WHEN THE ACITIVTY IS EXPECTED TO BE CONCLUDED)